 The commercial AV industry is in the midst of its most significant transformation to date.
 As more business and organizations move away from legacy and toward networked AV systems, there is clearly a need for complete, enterprise-based solutions.

 The trajectory of Atlona as a company aligns with this transformation.
 From the San Jose, California-based company’s humble beginnings in the garage of brothers Ilya Khayn and Michael Khain, Atlona has entered a prolific phase of innovation across wireless and network-based AV distribution and control for commercial and residential markets.
-This period of evolution comes as the company celebrates its 15th anniversary.
+This period of evolution comes as the company marks its 15th anniversary.

 Naturally, it took a little time to get here, but the brothers had a shrewd knack for business out of the gate.
 They soon were on the path to become a supplier of simple, wired residential AV solutions, before moving onto even bigger things.

-“We saw a niche in the market to supply unique devices to convert and transport video direct to end users, and we soon starting to make these ourselves,” said Khayn.
+“We saw a niche in the market to supply unique devices to convert and transport video direct to end users, and we soon started to make these ourselves,” said Khayn.
 “While initially lucrative, we realized rather quickly that just building these small items wouldn’t be enough.
 We had greater aspirations.”

 2003: Our first office in Campbell, California.
 We’ve been a part of the Silicon Valley since day one.

-Michael Khayn in an early Atlona booth ready to give an overview on the latest cable and signal distribution technologies.
+Michael Khayn in an early Atlona booth, ready to give an overview on the latest cable and signal distribution technologies.

 The company again shifted its focus, with the goal of establishing a customer-first reputation.
 After applying their early cable manufacturing skills to innovate other connectivity products – their first being an HDMI converter to feed laptop content to digital displays – the company officially rebranded as Atlona, and began to scale up its manufacturing business.